Skip to main content

 Both children and adults can suffer from post-traumatic stress disorder.

 But the child may also have difficulty remembering important aspects of the event.
 He may refuse to go to school or sleep alone.
 He may wet his bed.
-He may also lose interest in things that used to interest him, lose his appetite, have problems with attention and concentration.
+He may also lose interest in things that used to interest him, lose his appetite, have attention and concentration problems.
+They may also have more frequent conflicts with family and friends, or feel guilty about what has happened.

 If these signs last for more than a month, and the child is unable to resume his or her normal life at home or at school, it's time to consult a healthcare professional to find help and support for the child and his or her loved ones.